leohliao/interview_study_guide/interviewQuestions/javascript-interview-questions.md

 * Q046.
 What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
 * Q047.
 What tools and techniques do you use debugging JavaScript code?
 * Q048.
 What language constructions do you use for iterating over object properties and array items?
-* Q049.
-Explain the difference between mutable and immutable objects.
-- Mutable object is an object whose state can be modified after it is created - only objects and arrays are mutable in JS.
-- Immutables are objects whose state cannot be changed once the object has been created - Strings and Numbers (Results are allocated to a new block of memory)
-  * Q050.
-What is an example of an immutable object in JavaScript?
-  - String and Number
   * Q051.
 What are the pros and cons of immutability?
   * Q052.
 How can you achieve immutability in your own code?
-* Q053.
-Explain the difference between synchronous and asynchronous functions.
-- Synchronous functions will be executed in the order they are called.
-- Asynchronous functions do not wait, so other events can occur in parallel.

 * Q054.
 What is event loop?
   * Q055.
 What is the difference between call stack and task queue?
 * Q056.
 Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`